d0w/supplychainattack-research/README.md

    - python analyzer does not require any additional dependencies currently

 3. Run the `code-scanner` binary by navigating to the code-scanner directory and running `go run main.go /path/to/directory`
-   - You can also run the binary directly by running `./code-scanner /path/to/directory`
+   - You can also run the binary directly by compiling the go module `go build .`
    - Running `./code-scanner` without any arguments will print the usage instructions
+4. By default, `code-scanner/analyzers/metrics.json` has severity weights 0-10.
+You can configure these (0-10) to suit your needs for what type of vulnerabilities matter more.
+A higher value will indicate more emphasis on that vulnerability.
+5. `code-scanner/analyzers/patterns.json` shows default patterns that regex scanning checks for.
+You can add regex expressions under certain vulnerability types if you'd like.

 ## Dependency Scanner